TEXELT JOURNAL

 These are reports on action research in which the writer has developed a plan to do something in a particular way to try to improve student outcomes, gives some evidence of having compared that approach with previous or simultaneous alternative approaches, evaluates the outcomes, and critically examines both implementation issues and outcomes.
 If not at the level of an experimental or quasi-experimental design, the study should present evidence of thorough planning of details and be based on a review of relevant available literature.

-Critical Reviews of Textbooks, Teaching Materials, or Teacher Preparation Texts:
+Reviews of Textbooks, Teaching Materials, or Teacher Preparation Texts:

-These include critical reviews of textbooks and materials for teaching English or preparing teachers of English as a Second Language at any of the levels (elementary, secondary, adult, and higher education).
+These include reviews of textbooks and materials for teaching English or preparing teachers of English as a Second Language at any of the levels (elementary, secondary, adult, and higher education).
 The reviewer points out personal experiences in using the text or materials–positive and negative–and/or details benefits and defects, as perceived by the reviewer, for populations our membership serves.
 TexTESOL V members work in urban schools and colleges with extensive bilingual, newcomer and ESL programs and also in rural districts with limited programs and few ESL professionals.
 The reviewer should state the settings for which the text or materials reviewed are considered.

 Practical Perspectives:

 Articles in this category describe relevant, research-based solutions to current problems in second language teaching and learning.
 From personal experience, authors provide detailed contrastive information and/or propose innovative strategies, activities, and applications to improve student learning outcomes and highlight practical examples to illustrate key points.
 Articles may address any levels of education from early childhood through higher education.
-Should be reasonably brief, written in conversational style, be of interest to practicing educators, and include in-text citations/references (APA, 6th edition).
+Should be reasonably brief, written in conversational style, be of interest to practicing educators, and include in-text citations/references (APA, 7th edition).

 Research Syntheses for Application: